 On Site Auction

-You will need to pick up your purchases by then or arrange for a trucking company to have it picked up before the deadline.
-Some auction companies are able to assist with arranging shipment of your purchase.
+You will need to pick up your purchases by then or arrange for a trucking company to have them picked up before the deadline.
+Some auction companies are able to assist with arranging the shipment of your purchase.